systeminit/si/app/docs/src/how-tos/aws-vpc.md

 Set the component name to be `Public Route Table`.

-Connect the `Subnet ID` output socket of the public subnet components to the `Subnet ID` input socket of the `Public Route Table` component.
+Connect the `Subnet ID` output socket of the Public `Subnet` components to the `Subnet ID` input socket of the `Public Route Table` component.

 ### Create a Route Component